gbouthenot/gbphpdb/readme.txt

 Personal php library / collection of utilities
+Language: PHP 5.4

+This has been developped and used from 2001 to 2017.
+Used Subversion (up to 2013-02-26), then Mercurial (hosted on bitbucket) Converted to git (hosted on github) on 2021-10-13 because bitbucket deleted all the mercurial repositories.

 Demo/readline/sql.php -> complete cli application similar to the mysql console, but using Gb_Db.
 It includes search in lines and column and schema description